-White Balance is the camera's ability to make different types of lighting appear neutral.
+White balance is the camera's ability to make different types of lighting appear neutral.
 The effect is similar to selecting daylight or tungsten film, or using color compensating filters in conventional photography.

 When setting the white balance, "Auto" (data panel) and "AWB" (monitors) will be displayed to indicate the auto white-balance setting.
 An icon will be displayed on the data panel and monitors if a setting other than auto white-balance was chosen.
-See setting the function dial section on page 44.
+See setting the function dial section on page 48.

-No display AUTO / AWB The AUTO setting will detect the type of light and adjust the white balance accordingly. -XX Daylight For outdoor and sunlit subjects. -\\\-\- Tungsten For incandescent lighting: household filament light bulbs. \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ Fluorescent For fluorescent lighting: office ceiling lights.
-4 Cloudy For overcast outdoor scenes.
-Custom setting For using the custom white-balance setting.
-No 5Et Custom calibration For manual white-balance calibration.
+No display $\mbox{AUTO}\xspace/$ AWB - to automatically detect the type of light and adjust the white balance accordingly.

+Daylight - for outdoor and sunlit subjects.

+Tungsten - for incandescent lighting: household filament light bulbs.

+Fluorescent - for fluorescent lighting: office ceiling lights.

+Cloudy - for overcast outdoor scenes.

+Custom setting - for using the custom white-balance setting.

+Custom calibration - for manual white-balance calibration.